In this guide, we will explore the concept of an Odious number in C++ using various strategies and illustrations.

 IsOdious (int n):

-- It will call the countOnes function to find the number of set bits in the given integer n.
+- This function invokes the countOnes method to calculate the total set bits in the provided integer n.

-- Use a modulo operation with two to determine if the count of set bits is odd.
+- Check for oddness by performing a modulo operation with two on the count of set bits.

 Complexity Analysis: